 - A. Off-Street Parking Plan.
 Developments applications subject to the applicability of this section must include a parking plan.
 Parking plans must include: - 1.
-Number of proposed parking spaces; - 2.
-Location of proposed parking spaces, drive aisles, driveways, and access points; - 3.
+Number of proposed parking spaces; - Location of proposed parking spaces, drive aisles, driveways, and access points; - 3.
 Relation of vehicular use areas, including how parking facilities interface with vehicular, pedestrian, and multi-modal circulation systems. - B. Off-Street Parking Table.
 Off-street parking must be provided in accordance with Table 5.4.1: Off-Street Parking Table. - 1.
-Minimum and Maximum.
-Table 5.4.1: Off-Street Parking Table, provides the minimum parking required and maximum parking allowed for permitted uses within the City.
-For example, under the "Minimum Required" column, "1.0/Dwelling Unit" must be understood to mean at minimum one (1) parking space per dwelling unit is required.
-Under the "Maximum Allowed" column, "2.0/Dwelling Unit" must be understood to mean two (2) parking spaces per dwelling unit are allowed as a maximum. - 2.
+Minimum.
+Table 5.4.1: Off-Street Parking Table, provides the minimum parking required for permitted uses within the City.
+For example, under the "Minimum Required" column, "1.0/Dwelling Unit" must be understood to mean at minimum one (1) parking space per dwelling unit is required. - 2.
 Gross Floor Area.
 Parking standards are to be calculated per 1,000 SF (square feet) of gross floor area, unless otherwise noted.
 Fractional calculations must round to the nearest whole number.
 When units or measurements determining the number of required parking spaces result in the requirement of a fractional space, then such fraction equal to or greater than one-half (0.5) must require a full off-street parking space.
 Where the parking standards are based on floor area, it must be understood to be gross floor area, except the following areas of a structure which may be excluded - a.
-Common restrooms.

-- b.
-Elevator structures.

-- c.
-Parking structures.

-- d.
-Public corridors.

-- 3. Uses Not Listed.
+Common restrooms. - b.
+Elevator structures. - c.
+Parking structures. - d.
+Public corridors. - 3.
+Uses Not Listed.
 In situations where a proposed use is not identified in Table 5.4.1, the Director or designee may apply an alternative off-street parking standard based on the use determined to be the most similar to the proposed use.
 A parking study or similar analysis prepared by a Professional Engineer or Certified Land Use Planner with experience in parking studies may be provided to the Director which can be used in applying an alternative parking standard.